-Sense of a fore-shortened future
+Sense of a limited future

 The first step in recovery from narcissistic abuse is to recognize it for what it is.
 Many victims do not even realize they are being abused, especially if it wasn't physical.
 Emotional and psychological abuse can be so subtle and covert that it is difficult to understand.

-Acceptance is key, if you want to heal.
+Acceptance is key if you want to heal.
 Quit wishing for loving parents.
-Quit hoping to change a personality disordered individual into a compassionate human being.
+Quit hoping to change a personality-disordered individual into a compassionate human being.
 It won't ever happen.
 Accept that you have a parent (or both) who is incapable of loving you and treating you like a person instead of a possession.
 Such an unempathetic creature will never care about your happiness, only what you can do for them or how you reflect on them.

-As you become an adult, you start to make active choices as to whether or not to continue enabling your NPD parent and allowing them to abuse you.
+As you become an adult, you start to make active choices as to whether or not to continue enabling your NPD parent(s) and allowing them to abuse you.
 You may even keep getting into abusive romantic relationships, because you believe that abusive behavior is normal.
-Or because the abuser took advantage of your vulnerability at a time when you were in just the right negative emotional state due to the loss of a loved one or some other devastating event.
+It isn't, and you now have choices.
+You do not have to accept maltreatment.

-3. Eventually, Figure Out How to Forgive
+3. If Possible, Figure Out How to Forgive

-Victims of abuse tend to blame themselves for a plethora of stuff projected onto them by the narcissist, and this is mostly learned behavior.
+Victims of abuse tend to blame themselves for a plethora of traits and behaviors projected onto them by the narcissist, and this is mostly learned behavior.
 Your narcissistic parent likely blamed you for everything under the sun growing up - if they had a bad day, they probably blamed it on you - so of course you've learned to absorb the blame for things that are no fault of your own.
 Do you find yourself apologizing to others frequently, even if you've done nothing wrong?
 That's a tell-tale sign.

 5. Journaling Is an Excellent Way to Heal

-If you are comfortable with sharing with a close friend or even posting on a blog that's a great start.
+If you are comfortable with sharing with a close friend or even posting on a blog, that's a great start.
 Get it all out.
 As you start writing it all down, you will probably recall events that you had forgotten and it may stir up strong emotions.
 Allow yourself to feel them, try not to stuff them back down.